yashikaverma8112/Catalog_Hackethon/README.md

 # Catalog Hackathon - Gauss Algorithm

-This project is a solution to calculate the constant term \( c \) in a polynomial using a matrix-based method (Gaussian elimination).
+This project is a solution to calculate the constant term \( c \) in a polynomial using a Guass-based method (Gaussian elimination).

 ## Steps to Run
 ## Prerequisites